erw-1/taskTru/README.md

 # taskTru

-**taskTru** is a WinForms utility that lets you make open windows click-through, topmost and transparent for Windows.
+**taskTru** is a WinForms utility that lets you make task windows click-through, topmost and transparent for Windows.

 ## Features
 - **Click-Through**: Pass mouse clicks through the specified window and disables its interactions.